How we work

 - Trans-disciplinary approach, designed to integrate interventions that leverage positive changes in human actors’ knowledge, skills and attitude, which are essential for the sustainable management of agricultural production and food systems.

-- Key change mechanisms, actors and assumptions and risks associated with each step in the impact pathway are provided.
+- Key change mechanisms, actors, assumptions and risks associated with each step in the impact pathway are provided.

 The innovations require engagement of diverse end users, to co-develop context-relevant production systems and practices based on strong, interdisciplinary science, while creating an enabling environment for their adoption and scaling.
 Coordinated activities to be implemented in selected cocoa producing areas in the three countries will generate the following outputs, organized into 4 different work packages: